ergoplatform/ergodocs/docs/dev/stack/explorer/index.md

 - [ergo-setup](https://github.com/abchrisxyz/ergo-setup) is a Docker based Ergo setup (Node, Explorer & GraphQL).
 Somewhat similar to Ergo Bootstrap except it offers much less options and is not NixOS-based.

-## uexplorer
+## uExplorer

-[ergo-uexplorer](https://github.com/pragmaxim/ergo-uexplorer/) is a supplementary, lightweight Ergo explorer with CassandraDB backend :
+- [uExplorer](https://github.com/pragmaxim/ergo-uexplorer/) is a supplementary, lightweight Ergo explorer with CassandraDB backend :

 ## GetBlok

-- [ergo-explorer-cdn.getblok.io](https://ergo-explorer-cdn.getblok.io/) Explorer end-point, no UI, only for API calls.
+- [ergo-explorer-cdn.getblok.io](https://ergo-explorer-cdn.getblok.io/) hosts a explorer end-point, no UI, only for API calls.